gerald2545/mapbender-documentation/en/customization/templates.rst

 * web/assets/WorkshopDemoBundle__demo_fullscreen__css.css

-If you do further edits at your css file you may delete the generated css file in the assets directory to see the changes.
-You also have to clear the browser cache.
+If you do further edits at your css file you may have to delete the generated css file in the assets directory to see the changes.
+You should also clear the browser cache.

 .. code-block:: bash